simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ### Generic ESP32 DevKit

 A second PlatformIO build environment (`esp32dev`) targets any standard ESP32 DevKit with an onboard LED on GPIO 2.
 All detection logic runs identically.
-The DevKit build is useful for development, testing detection logic, and deployment when the Atom Lite form factor is not required.
+The DevKit build is useful for development, testing detection logic, and deployment when the Atom Lite form factor isn't required.

 ---